devicemagic/forms_api_docs/doc/api/v3/devices/submission-json.md

 Key | Type | Description
 --- | --- | ---
-form_namespace | string | Required.
+payload | object | Required.
+XML submission, the XML needs to be escaped using `\` and newline replaced with \r\n.
+There are two parameters that need to be passed in the XML as below: form_namespace | string | Required.
 Unique namespace of the form template submission_identifier | string | Required.
 Unique value (UUID).
-It needs to be changed or the submission will fail. payload | object | Required.
-XML submission, the XML needs to be escaped using `\` and newline replaced with \r\n.

 **Example request:**